-The University of Oregon’s new Knight Campus for Accelerating Scientific Research and its mission of “science advancing society” inspired an honors thesis written by a Lundquist College alumnus.
+The University of Oregon’s new Knight Campus for Accelerating Scientific Impact and its mission of “science advancing society” inspired an honors thesis written by a Lundquist College alumnus.

 While an undergraduate student at the University of Oregon, Will Paustian ’19 specialized in entrepreneurship and finance while serving as a UO student trustee.
 His thesis for the Robert D. Clark Honors College examined research universities and their efforts to increase commercialization efforts.

 In his thesis “How Emerging Research Universities Have Improved Metrics and Rank through Targeted Commercialization Efforts,” Paustian looked at common indicators and outputs that top universities shared in supporting faculty spinouts, licensing, and general startup activities.